 Lemon Basil Pasta is a bright and tangy side dish with fresh lemon, basil, and melted butter.
-All you need is one pot to make this vegetarian recipe!
+All you need is one pot and 15 minutes to make this vegetarian recipe!

 I love the taste of fresh lemon!